williamwang61/YouTell/README.md

 # YouTell

 YouTell would be a local crowdsourcing news system based on client-server model.
-The client will be an android mobile app, and the server will be a RESTful web service based on node.js.
+The client will be an android mobile app consuming data from the server-side nodejs-based RESTful web service.

+For more details, please refer to the <a href="https://github.com/williamwang61/YouTell/wiki">wiki page</a>.